scottbez1/splitflap/README.md

   * 3.3V output for powering many Chainlink Driver boards
 * Flexible controller input power
   * USB power from the T-Display works by default, though external power is recommended for larger displays
-  * Regulated 5V can be connected direct to the screw terminals, or
+  * Regulated 5V can be connected directly to the screw terminals, or
   * if you are using an always-on 12V PSU without a master relay, you can install a buck module and power the board from 12V using the 7-28V screw terminals

 [View the interactive BOM/placement tool](https://s3.amazonaws.com/splitflap-artifacts/master/electronics/bom/chainlinkBase-ibom.html)